GoodRequest/Frontend-AntdFormFields/README.md

 # antd-form-fields

-From this package you can import all basic form fields components and also wrappers for regres testing using cypress framework.
+From this package you can import all basic form fields components and also wrappers for regression testing using cypress framework.

 ## Implementation

-First you need to install the module as dev dependency into you project.
+First you need to install the module as dev dependency into your project.
 ```sh
 npm install --save-dev GoodRequest/antd-form-fields
 ```